FabioCaffarello/Gas-Prices-in-Brazil/README.md

 - The baseline was determined with the simple metric of stating that the price of the current week is iqual to that of the previous week
 - **Notebook:** <a target="_blank" href="https://github.com/FabioCaffarello/Gas-Prices-in-Brazil/blob/master/02-NoteBooks/01-Baseline.ipynb">Baseline</a>

+# Model Select

+**LGBMRegressor**

+- LightGBM extends the gradient boosting algorithm by adding a type of automatic feature selection as well as focusing on boosting examples with larger gradients.
+This can result in a dramatic speedup of training and improved predictive performance.

+# Features Selection

+**Gold mean:** obtained through the quandl api
+**Mean Price Margin ratio:** original dataset >> average price margin ratio for the previous week's average price margin minus the average price margin of two weeks ago
+**month cosine:** original dataset >> the numerical value of the month encoded by the cosine function **ratio of current average price to Dollar:** obtained through the quandl api and original dataset >> Ratio current average price to average Dollar price

+# Hyperparameter Tuning

+>> The hyperparameter tuning was performed automatically through the skopt library, which performs the bayesian optimization method

+# Conclusion

+>> The baseline was overcome and the project can be improved with the study and implementation of other features.
+It can also be improved with a more robust ouco validation such as repeated Holdout or even a prequential sliding validation.